FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/Specific_network_functions.md

 `CFTCFGPATH`

 Environment variable defining the sub-folder where the cftnet.conf file is located.
-By default, Transfer CFT{{< TransferCFT/componentshortname  >}} searches for this file in the application default folder.
+By default, {{< TransferCFT/axwayvariablesComponentShortName  >}} searches for this file in the application default folder.

-Transfer CFT{{< TransferCFT/componentshortname  >}} must be stopped when the cftnet.conf file is created or modified.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} must be stopped when the cftnet.conf file is
+created or modified.